RDjarbeng/RDjarbeng/_posts/2025-02-17-is-the-davis-solar-radiation-sensor-overpriced.md

 While some users appreciate its accuracy, others feel it's overpriced when compared to their expectations or needs.
 A user's comment on X highlighted its effectiveness but questioned its value for money.

-Also, if you choose to extend this weather station by adding the Wind vane and anemometer also from DAVIS the budget will start approaching $500.
+Also, if you choose to extend this weather station by adding the Wind vane and anemometer also from DAVIS the budget will start approaching €500.
 Could this be a justifiable price for a weather station with 2 measurement devices?
+Can this be considered a low-cost solution for a weather station?

 ![Wind vane and anemometer from Davis instruments](/RDjarbeng/assets/images/wind_vane_anemometer_from_davis.png "Wind vane and anemometer from Davis instruments")